ww-stas/yaml-to-object-mapper/README.md

   username: test
   password: password
 ```
-which we want map to the object of class:
+which we want to be mapped to the object of class:

 ```php
 use Diezz\YamlToObjectMapper\YamlConfigurable;